The Blossoming of Kamiya Etsuko: Plot

 In Kagoshima, in the final days of World War II, an offer of marriage comes to Etsuko Kamiya, who lives with her brother and his wife.
-The offer comes from Nagayo, but Etsuko is attracted to his friend, Akashi.
+The offer comes from her boyfriend Nagayo, a lieutenant in a Special Attack Unit.
+However, Etsuko becomes attracted to his naval officer friend, Akashi.
+Before he takes off on a kamikaze suicide mission, Nagayo attempts to arrange a marriage between the two.